andrewwdk/NET.S.2019.Zhidenko/NET.S.2019.Zhidenko.5/README.txt

 1) Create unmutable class Polynomial which implements all logic of mathematical polynom.
 Override virtual methods of Object.
 Overload "==", "!=", "+", "-", "*" operators.
 Create Unit tests.
+2) Implement algorythm of Bubble sort for jagged array which allows to sort arrays by sum, max element and min element.
+Create Unit tests.